General Terms and Conditions

 18.1.8 (other than frivolous or vexatious proceedings for the purposes of a solvent reorganisation) an application is made for the appointment of a liquidator, administrative or other receiver, manager, administrator or other similar official (which is not discharged, stayed or dismissed within 28 days of commencement), or

-18.1.9 proceedings (other than frivolous or vexatious proceedings) are initiated against the Customer under any applicable liquidation, insolvency, composition, reorganisation, or other similar laws (which are not discharged, stayed or dismissed within 28 days of commencement), or
+18.1.9 proceedings (other than frivolous or vexatious proceedings) are initiated against a party under any applicable liquidation, insolvency, composition, reorganisation, or other similar laws (which are not discharged, stayed or dismissed within 28 days of commencement), or

-18.1.10 any notice of an intention to appoint an administrator is given by the Customer’s directors or by a qualifying floating charge holder (as defined in paragraph 14 of Schedule B1 of the IA 86); or
+18.1.10 any notice of an intention to appoint an administrator is given by a party’s directors or by a qualifying floating charge holder (as defined in paragraph 14 of Schedule B1 of the IA 86); or

-18.1.13 the Customer takes or suffers any similar or analogous action in any jurisdiction in consequence of debt; or
+18.1.13 a party takes or suffers any similar or analogous action in any jurisdiction in consequence of debt; or

 18.1.14 any of the events listed in Condition 11.6 occur.